 The models were initially applied to data from the first target change method, using the data selection process.
-Table 1 shows the results of dropping each variable from the lognormal constant GLMs, indicating that all explanatory variables were statistically significant, with the year, location, and month effects the largest factors affecting the nominal CPUE.
+Table 1 shows the results of dropping each variable from the lognormal constant GLMs, indicating that all explanatory variables were statistically significant, with the year, location, vessel, and month effects the largest factors affecting the model fit.
 It is common in CPUE standardizations for all variables to be statistically significant.
 However, lack of independence is to be expected in observational fisheries data and tends to result in overestimation of statistical significance.

 Patterns were broadly similar for both approaches to addressing target change (Figure 20).
-There were differences in the 2004-2006 period in area 9, with standardized catch rates higher for the clustered analysis.
+For the lognormal constant model there were important differences in the 2004-2007 period in area 9, with standardized catch rates higher for the clustered analysis.
 The clustering approach may be accounting better for the apparent switch towards targeting albacore during this time.
 The presence of more zero SBT catches in area 9 from 2004-2010 suggests that the data during that period may include more effort targeted at other species.
 Such 'contamination' of the effort would tend to bias the indices low, and this is a period when the indices are the lowest in the time series.
 It is therefore useful to separate sets with different fishing strategies.
 Applying cluster analysis to separate may be the best approach for this period.